 From expat British innkeepers to marine biologists who narrate whale watches, New England is full of people who are passionate about the region.
 We speak to some of the people you might meet when you take a tailor-made tour with us.

 New Zealand’s Kaikoura is open for business following last year’s earthquake, and, says Audley specialist Miriam, you’ll find this coastal town’s topography has changed in unexpected, intriguing ways.
 The local marine life, she’s happy to report, is alive and well.

 The Caribbean’s not just a collection of sun-soaked beaches.
-Nikki from our Hidden Beaches team has journeyed across the islands, meeting enthusiastic cocoa growers, scoping out the best snorkeling spots and wandering through botanical estates to find out what makes this tropical region tick.
+Nikki from our Hidden Beaches team has journeyed across the islands, meeting enthusiastic cocoa growers, scoping out the best snorkelling spots and wandering through botanical estates to find out what makes this tropical region tick.

 Our Hidden Beaches team know their shorelines, but they can also suggest a few nights’ exploration before you head to the beach.
 Discussing some more unusual combinations, they have come up with some interesting pairings that you might not have considered.